1. K-State home

 Welcome to the Membrane Transport Physiology Laboratory!
 We are located in the Department of Anatomy and Physiology, Kansas State University College of Veterinary Medicine.

-How do things get into cells, and how do they get out?
-Our Lab is interested in how solutes and water move across the membranes surrounding diverse cell types, and particularly those which organize as epithelia.
-The transport of solutes and water impacts multiple functions, from the level of the cell to that of the whole organism.
-Knowledge of the normal physiology of these processes ultimately will inform our understanding of pathophysiological processes that arise from their dysfunction.
+How do things get into cells and how do they get out?
+Our Lab is interested in how solutes and water move across the membranes surrounding and within diverse cell types.
+With respect to plasma membrane transport, we hold a long-standing interest in cells that organize as epithelia and transport solutes and water.
+This ultimately impacts multiple functions, from the level of the cell to that of the whole organism.

 Banner: Light microscopic image of thyroid epithelial cell monolayers showing "domes".